What was our life like? I almost don’t remember now. Though I remember it, the space of time it occupied. And I remember it fondly. (Richard Ford)

 Compare this with a growing number of gifted teenagers who get regular games with their clubs in the League (some of them also playing representative age-group county games).
 Talented and driven, their eyes are dancing as they savour every moment of the match experience.
 Emulating their mentors with bat and ball, they have no bone to pick with Umps; they’re having such a good time, they’re having a ball, just as I did all those years ago.

-They will carry the baton for at least thirty more seasons, accumulating runs, wickets and experiences that they will pass down to their children on car journeys.
+They will carry the baton for at least thirty more seasons, accumulating runs, wickets and experiences that they to pass down to their children on car journeys.
 They will tell their young teammates to enjoy every moment of every game and respect everyone on and around the village green.
 And when they raise their bat for the last time, they might consider giving something back to the game that has given them so much.
 They may even choose to train as an umpire.